MSpecter1/ExioCargo/README.md

 # ExioCargo
 Ship container management software that computes the optimal moves to perform transfer and balancing operations on a ship.

 The folder `ExioCargoApp` has the combined files (including UI) to our code.
 The folders `transfer` and `Balance` contain just the algorithms/code for both the Transfer and Balance problems.
-These folders (i.e. `transfer` and `Balance`) contain the test cases for them as well.
+These folders `tests` and `Balance` contain the test cases for the transfer problem and the balance problem, respectively.

 The folder `AppExioCargo` contains the exe file for running our program.
 To run our program, run `AppExioCargo.exe` located in the `AppExioCargo` folder.
 The log file will be stored in the `AppExioCargo` folder when the program is running.